skinny85/eol-blog/content/articles/2021/graal-truffle-tutorial-part-3-specializations-with-truffle-dsl-typesystem.md

-you need to unlock it in a `finally` block, etc.), and so I skipped it in the manually written version, but the DSL can go this extra mile, taking care of all of the boilerplate code for us.
+you need to unlock it in a `finally` block, etc.), and so I skipped it in the manually written version, but the DSL can go this extra mile, taking care of all the boilerplate code for us.

 However, if you compare the `executeInt` and `executeDouble` methods between the manually written and generated versions, you'll see they're basically identical.